Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 **Step 11 - Redirect to secure connection**

 If you do <span style="FONT-STYLE: italic">not want to use secure HTTP communication and a Web Server Certificate (see one of the previous steps), you must turn redirection to a secure connection off.
-To turn redirection to a secure connection off, in the **File** menu, point to Tools, and then click **Options**.
+To turn redirection to a secure connection off, in the **Tools** menu click **Options**.
 Uncheck **Redirect to Secure Connection** and click OK.

  **Step 12 - Restart Genus Services**